-Thank you for your interest in our bursaries which will be made available when the application process opens Thursday, June 1, 2017 and the new application details/process will be posted here.
+Thank you for your interest in our bursaries.
+The application process is now open.
 Please remember that even if you were not successful in securing a bursary last year, do not let that deter you from making a new application in 2017.

 Our Available Bursaries